oSoWoSo/disroot-howto/pages/04.Matrix/01.usage-basics/docs.en.md

 ## Few things to be aware of when using Encryption
 1. Encryption keys are created per device!
 This means you won't be able to read history of the conversation if you joined in at later stage with your device (eg. second laptop)
 2. If you logout, or your browser (if using browser to connect) closes the session, your keys will be lost and newly created ones upon login will not be able to read history.
 This makes sense as in case your account is compromised, the history of your encrypted chats won't be view-able.
-We recommend therefor to use Riot mobile and native desktop versions and never hit the logout button (unless you want to loose your encrypted room history).
+We recommend therefore to use Riot mobile and native desktop versions and never hit the logout button (unless you want to lose your encrypted room history).
 3. Once Encryption is enabled in the room, it cant be disabled.
 4. You can't make use of any integration (linking to irc or slack or having rss bot for example).